GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

 ```

-- If the Gluu server has not been started, start it and login.
-Once you have the `setup.properties` file in place on the **other** node(s), modify the IP to the current node, we only have one so we changed our `ip=159.203.126.10` of node 1 to the IP of node 2 server which is `ip=138.197.65.243.
+- If the Gluu server has not been started, start it and log in.
+Once the `setup.properties` file is in place on the **other** node(s), modify the IP to the current node.
+In the example, there is only one, so we changed our `ip=159.203.126.10` of node 1 to the IP of node 2 server which is `ip=138.197.65.243.

 ```bash